nikosfl/nikosfl.github.io/courses.md

 [[Syllabus](/assets/syl_ee599.pdf)], [[Final Project](https://nikosfl.github.io/sc-scd/)]

 ## National Tecnhical University of Athens
-*I had to complete 61 classes before taking my Diploma; here I am only listing a subset of those I took after my 6th semester (when I had to choose my flows of specialization) which are relevant to Signal Processing, Machine Learning, or Software Development.*
+*I had to complete 61 classes before taking my Diploma; here I am only listing a subset of those I took after my 6th semester (when I had to choose my flows of specialization) which are relevant to Signal Processing, Artificial Intelligence, or Software Development.*
 * Pattern Recognition with Emphasis on Speech Recognition
 * Neural Networks and Intelligent Systems
 * Software Engineering